What are the top 10 skills that'll get you a job when you graduate?

 Have you got the key skills graduate employers look for?
 You'll need to give examples of these essential competencies in your job applications and interviews to impress recruiters and get hired.

-The top ten skills graduate recruiters want
+The top ten skills for your CV that graduate recruiters want to see

 1. Commercial awareness (or business acumen)

 This is about knowing how a business or industry works and what makes a company tick.
 Showing that you have an understanding of what the organisation wants to achieve through its products and services, and how it competes in its marketplace.